ethanhs/material/README.md

 # Material PySide
 A collection of PySide Widgets for theming applications to give a material design look.

-Currently, only PySide (and probably PyQt4) and Python2 are supported.
+Currently, only PySide and Python2 are working.
+Python3 will be tested soon.

 This is a repository for Material Design qt stylesheets and widgets.
 Currently, the following widgets are supported (not all implemented right now):